steelbrain/declarations-javascript/README.md

-# declarations-js-node
+# declarations-javascript

-`declarations-js-node` is a Node.js module that can scan javascript sources and return the list of declarations.
+`declarations-javascript` is a Node.js module that can scan javascript sources and return the list of declarations.
 It's useful for creating packages that jump to declarations for IDEs/TextEditors.

 ## Installation

 ```
-npm install --save declarations-js-node
+npm install --save declarations-javascript
 ```

 ## Features